rhazama/RobotGladiators/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
+To access the web application click on the link in the description above!
 ## Usage
 For users looking to play a pokemon inspired fighting game.
 ## License